B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 To find a hotel room with breakfast or a kitchen on Agoda.com, simply filter your search by clicking on “More” (below the search bar), then select “Breakfast included” under the “Room offers” and/or “Kitchen” under “Room amenities” (screenshot below).
 To find B&Bs on Agoda, simply select the “Guesthouse/bed and breakfast” filter under “Property type” section.

 Hotels and B&Bs can be half board or full board.
 In the travel industry, “half board” describes a lodging that serves two meals per day, while “full board” is a property that serves three meals.
-To learn about lunch and dinner options in bed and breakfasts, click here.
+To read about lunch and dinner options in bed and breakfasts, click here.

 So, Which Should You Choose?